Shell plc: Corporate affairs

+Business trends

+The key trends of Shell are (as at the financial year ending 31 December):

 Management

 On 4 August 2005, the board of directors announced the appointment of Jorma Ollila, chairman and CEO of Nokia at the time, to succeed Aad Jacobs as the company's non-executive chairman on 1 June 2006.
 Ollila is the first Shell chairman to be neither Dutch nor British.
 Other non-executive directors include Maarten van den Bergh, Wim Kok, Nina Henderson, Lord Kerr, Adelbert van Roxe, and Christine Morin-Postel.

 Since 3 January 2014, Ben van Beurden has been CEO of Shell.
 His predecessor was Peter Voser who became CEO of Shell on 1 July 2009.

 Following a career at the corporation, in locations such as Australia and Africa, Ann Pickard was appointed as the executive vice president of the Arctic at Royal Dutch Shell, a role that was publicized in an interview with McKinsey & Company in June 2014.

 In January 2023, Wael Sawan succeeded Ben van Beurden as CEO.